CollectionBuilder/cb-docs/docs/objects/csv-objects.md

 <div class="alert alert-purple" markdown="1">
 ### Un-Ignoring the "objects" Folder

-By default the "objects" folder is gitignored in the CB-CSV template.
+By default the "objects" folder is [gitignored]({{ '/docs/repository/gitworkflow/#gitignore' | relative_url }}) in the CB-CSV template (since objects are usually managed separately to avoid the drawbacks of tracking binary files in Git and the size limitations on GitHub).
 To commit your object files directly into your GitHub repository you will need to edit your project's ".gitignore" file.

 In your project repository, open ".gitignore" in your editor (VS Code), and look for the last line which reads `objects/`.